 Pricing:

-OBS Studio is free to use for everyone and has a working integration with Dacast.
+OBS Studio is free for everyone and has a working integration with Dacast.

 Best Use Case:

-OBS Studio is best used as an encoding software along with a professional online video platform.
+OBS Studio is best used as encoding software and a professional video hosting platform.
+OBS Studio works with all three major operating systems and is designed to work seamlessly with Dacast.

 2. Wirecast